Someone holding a thermometer underneath a blanket with a tissue, wondering when to request a sick note

 What Should a Sick Note Include?

-If you decide to ask your employee for a sick note, you can request the following information:
+If you do request a sick note, you can ask for the following information:

 • The date a healthcare professional saw them